Enedis-OSS/mocha-xray-reporter/GETTING_STARTED.md

 If you want to upload the Xray file with your CI tool (Jenkins, Gitlab, Circle, Travis, etc.), you'll have 2 environment variables to use :

-- M2X_JIRA_TEST_EXEC_VERSION : if set, the 'summary' info in xray will be set to 'Automatic tests execution for version-M2X_JIRA_TEST_EXEC_VERSION'.
+- M2X_JIRA_TEST_EXEC_VERSION : if set, the 'summary' info in xray will use this value.
 - M2X_JIRA_TEST_EXEC_NUMBER : if set, the 'testExecutionKey' info in xray will be set to 'jiraProjectId-M2X_JIRA_TEST_EXEC_NUMBER'.
-It will the update the Test Exec references.
-Otherwise it will create a new ticket at the upload
+  It will  update the Test Exec references.
+Otherwise, it will create a new ticket at the upload
+- M2X_JIRA_TEST_EXEC_SUMMARY : if set, the 'summary' info in xray will be set to this value.
+You can use {{version}} that will be replaced by M2X_JIRA_TEST_EXEC_VERSION.
+  The default value of summary is 'Automatic tests execution for version {{version}}'.
+If neither summary or version is set, the sentence will be 'Automatic tests execution'

 # Upload into Jira